• Skip to primary navigation

 collage showing how to assemble cake.

 • Place one cake layer on your cake stand or serving plate.
-Cover the top of the layer with about 1 ½ cups of frosting. *Use a frosting spatula to create an even layer.
+Cover the top with about 1 ½ cups of frosting. *Use a frosting spatula to create an even layer.

-• Place the second layer on top of the frosted first layer and top the second layer with about 1 ½ cups of frosting, spreading the frosting evenly using a frosting spatula.
+• Place the second layer on top of the frosted first layer.
+Top the second layer with about 1 ½ cups of frosting, spreading the frosting evenly using a frosting spatula.

 • Place the third layer on top of the frosted second layer.
 Spread the remaining frosting on the top and sides of the cake.